piggy0713/countries-app/README.md

 # REST Countries API with color theme switcher

-This is a simply project build with REST API and React
+This is a simple project build with REST API and React

 ## Table of contents